alexisbellido/salt-django-stack/README.rst

 Minions Setup
 ================

-Set minions' ids and the glusterfs_node role as appropiate:
+Set minions' ids and the roles as appropiate:

   id: my_minion_id

   grains:
     roles:
       - glusterfs_node
+      - varnish

+The available roles are:
+* glusterfs_node
+* varnish
+* webhead (which includes nginx and gunicorn)
+* redis
+* postgresql
+* haproxy

+A host may play more than one of these roles.

 Restart salt-minion to activate changes: